Buster Keaton Festival

 Born in 1895 seven miles west of Iola in Piqua, Iola celebrates its local legend in workshops, talks from experts, and in viewing's of his work.
 The festival has featured such guests as Keaton's widow, Eleanor Keaton, Jim Karnin, Leonard Maltin and Steve Allen.
 The talented Mont Alto Motion Picture Orchestra often accompanies the showing of Keaton's films.
 Other silent film stars such as Fatty Arbuckle, Mary Pickford, Laurel and Hardy, and Charlie Chaplin have been featured in the past in addition to Keaton.

-This celebration is held the third weekend in October.
+This celebration is held the second weekend in October.
 It features a carnival on Wednesday, Thursday, Friday and Saturday.
 On Saturday the square is alive with a variety of activities and displays including a parade, car show, quilt display, artists' roundup, and crafts show.
 Food, commercial booths, artisan demonstrations and musical entertainment are found in abundance.
 Games and entertainment are available for all ages.

 Allen County Fair